alejoforeroforero/2023-Mern-Study-Guide/README.md

     app.listen(4000);

-# 6-Crear sesión de usuario con un token
+# 6-Register a token in front end for user session

-- Código React:
+- React:

         import { useState, useEffect } from "react";